1jss/decker-fonts/README.md

 The deck in this repo contains the font editor and following additional fonts:

 Custom fonts by 1jss
-- "Compact", a compact sans serif font by 1jss
+- "Compact", a compact sans serif font
-- "Typewriter", a round serif font by 1jss
+- "Typewriter", a round serif font
-- "Curseve", an italic font by 1jss
+- "Curseve", an italic font

 Monospace fonts converted by [ktye](https://github.com/ktye)
 - "f10x20"